mantidproject/mantidimaging/docs/user_guide/index.rst

 - Reconstruction filter: hann
 - Pixel size (microns): 103

 There are many filter options.
-Experiment with the filters by looking at the slice preview and the corresponding hitogram next to it.
+Experiment with the filters by looking at the slice preview and the corresponding histogram next to it.
 Filters like "hann" will strongly filter out higher frequency components.
-In contrast "ram-lak" preservers these higher frequency components resulting in a visibly less smooth histogram.
+In contrast "ram-lak" preserves these higher frequency components resulting in a visibly less smooth histogram.

 Then click "Reconstruct Volume" to complete the reconstruction.